2007

 ● Perhaps it’s well that nothing is intrinsically good or bad, so to speak, because it seems that, wherever sentience is, suffering predominates.

-● 7-9-2007: With my unreliable car, every time I drive for more than a few miles on the freeway, I feel like Charles Lindbergh must have felt crossing the Atlantic—praying that the motor keeps running.
+● 7-9-2007: With my unreliable car, every time I drive for more than a few miles on the freeway, I feel like Charles Lindbergh must have felt crossing the Atlantic—praying that the motor keep running.

 ● I think the theories are absurd that suggest that the United States government planned and executed the 11 September 2001 attack on the World Trade Center.
 I don’t put it past them in terms of their ethics; I put it past them in terms of their competence (and in their ability to keep the secret).